gruntwork-io/toc/README.md

 A few notes about the `gruntwork-install` call above:

-1. Once again, it's a **versioned** URL: `--tag 'v0.0.8'`.
+1. **Versioned URL** (note the `--tag 'v0.0.8'`: This gives you a known, fixed version of each script and binary, with consistent and reproducible behavior.
 If you want to upgrade to a new binary or script, just bump the version number and re-run!
-1. This installs a pre-compiled binary for your operating system. `gruntkms` is one of the many tools we write in Go and compile as standalone binaries for different operating systems.
-1. We use a [GitHub personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to authenticate.
+1. **GitHub  authentication**: We use a [GitHub personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to authenticate.
 You set your token as the environment variable `GITHUB_OAUTH_TOKEN`.
+1. **Pre-compiled binaries**: The example above installs a pre-compiled binary for your operating system. `gruntkms` is one of the many tools we write in Go and compile as standalone binaries for different operating systems.

 #### Fork the code to your own repos